lbaungartner/yomichan-action-pop-up-fix/README.md

 This is a very simple fix to the width and padding of the action pop-up menu.
 It was not being displayed properly, so I added two new lines to the CSS file and that was it.

+I'm doing this on my own GitHub because the original project is on read-only mode.
+Either way, the credit goes entirely to the author.

 ---

 # Yomichan